 I’m genuinely embarrassed to admit that I don’t remember how I got where I did most of the time.
 Design discovery for me is akin to entering a fugue state where I’m just stumbling to an output that hopefully has some semblance of clarity for others.

 There’s nothing particularly inspiring about that though.
-Slightly amusing maybe, but nothing to learn and grow from.
-And frankly, if I can’t articulate what’s happening in the messy middle of my process to help others, how the hell can I improve it myself?
+Nothing to learn and grow from.
+And frankly, if I can’t articulate what’s happening in the messy middle of my process, how the hell can I improve it for myself or others?

 So here’s one attempt to break down a recent example to grow that observational muscle of how I work.
 Or at least function as a reminder to keep one eye open as I’m going through the design process going forward.